vlayer-xyz/vlayer/book/src/contributing/extension.md

 ```

 This will open a web browser with the vlayer app and browser extension installed.
-Now all saved changes will be applied in browser.
+Now all saved changes will be applied in the browser automatically.

-There is a script, `bash/run-web-example.sh`, that runs all of the above steps.
+There is [a script](https://github.com/vlayer-xyz/vlayer/blob/main/bash/run-web-example.sh), that runs all of the above steps.

 ### Extension watch mode